bouquetrender/bouquetrenderx/README.md

 <img align="right" src="https://spotify-recently-played-readme.vercel.app/api?user=31bgacu3i26fr4ld36rofxr2vo6q&count=3" alt="playlist"/>

-A normal web developer based in China, currently working on my full time job, good at Ctrl C/V and front-end development, all of my tiny projects is available at Github.
+A normal web developer based in China, currently working on my full time job, good at Ctrl+C/V and front-end development, all of my tiny projects is available at Github.
 Besides programming, I have an immense interest in music, movies, anime and video games.

 - Read more about my [Blog(Chinese)](https://bouquetrender.github.io)
 - Talk with me by [Email](mailto:bouquetrender@gmail.com)